grafana/mimir-proxies/cmd/graphite-proxy-writes/README.md

 If Mimir is configured to listen on port 9009 on localhost then the remote write endpoint will be http://localhost:9009/api/v1/push

+### Label Name validation

+If you have tagged metrics with label names containing characters not supported by Mimir then you will need to add the `-skip-label-validation` command line argument when running `graphite-proxy-writes`.
+In order to maintain compatibility with Prometheus, Mimir only accepts metric names that match the following regex `[a-zA-Z_:][a-zA-Z0-9_:]*` by default.
+Setting the `-skip-label-validation` command line argument of the Graphite write proxy makes it send the `X-Mimir-SkipLabelNameValidation` header with each metric push, which tells Mimir to skip its strict label name validation.
+This also needs to be [enabled within Mimir itself](https://grafana.com/docs/mimir/latest/operators-guide/configuring/reference-configuration-parameters/) with the `skip_label_name_validation_header_enabled` configuration parameter.

 ### An example invocation

 (Pre-built binaries/docker images are on our list of things to do.)